Actor; Academy Award nominee for The Blue Veil; also starred in Public Enemy and Grease

 Country western singer-songwriter

-Trombonist; member of the original Saturday Night Live band for 10 years; backed John Belushi and Dan Aykroyd for the Blues Brother act; currently serves as the principal arranger and trombonist for the Late Show with David Letterman
+Trombonist; member of the original Saturday Night Live band for 10 years; backed John Belushi and Dan Aykroyd for the Blues Brother act; formerly served as the principal arranger and trombonist for the Late Show with David Letterman

 Author of the best-selling novels Roses and Tumbleweeds